Cosmic voids evolution in modified gravity via hydrodynamics: Void evolution

 Then, to connect the analytic hierarchy in eq.~\eqref{eq:gravitational_couplings_hierarchy} to our void solutions and to quantify how screening varies across the MG parameter space, we show in figure~\ref{fig:single_solution_perc_diff_mu} the relative percentage difference between the non-linear and linear gravitational couplings for the model under consideration, defined as follows:

 We find relative percentage differences at the $1$--$4\%$ level, indicating an amplified MG interaction in the non-linear gravitational coupling function.
 This shows that, in the models considered, cosmic voids are largely unscreened.
-The screening effect becomes stronger as the MG parameters are increased: larger $\alpha_{\rm B_0}$ or $m$ enhance the MG modifications and drive a larger relative percentage difference between $\mu_{\rm NL}$ and $\mu_{\rm L}$.
+This unscreened behavior becomes more pronounced as the MG parameters are increased: larger $\alpha_{\rm B_0}$ or $m$ enhance the MG modifications and drive a larger relative percentage difference between $\mu_{\rm NL}$ and $\mu_{\rm L}$.

 We are now ready to assess how MG impacts the density evolution inside voids, i.e. $\delta_{\rm E}$.
 In figure~\ref{fig:single_solution_relative_perc_difference}, we plot the relative percentage difference between the MG models under consideration and the $w_0w_a$CDM solutions, defined as